patmejia/soil_data_research/README.md

 1. soil organic matter (SOM), soil organic carbon (SOC)
 1. Soil microbiome

-# Downloading the Open Soil Spectral Library (OSSL)
+# Connecting to the OSSL

 The OSSL manual mentioned two ways to access the data.
 The first method is using MongoDb via R; however, the last yields a certification error.
 See image below:
 ![cert_error](images/cert_error.png)